 The way to begin interpreting these into the future is therefore key, with four main ways to do these:

-1. Preterism – believing that everything has already happened in the past, from Daniel up to Christ being born, and the early stages of the Christian church afterwards.
+1. Preterist – believing that everything has already happened in the past, from Daniel up to Christ being born, and the early stages of the Christian church afterwards.

 2. Idealist – believing that there is no real reference to actual events on earth, it’s more the general principles that we can learn from personally.

-3. Futurism – believing that everything is still to happen in the future at some point, often around the country of Israel
+3. Futurist – believing that everything is still to happen in the future at some point, often around the country of Israel

-4. Historicism – believing that everything is happening progressively over time through history, right from when it was first received to Christ’s Second Coming.
+4. Historicist – believing that everything is happening progressively over time through history, right from when it was first received to Christ’s Second Coming.

 It’s essential to be clear on what position you’re taking in order to make sense of these prophecies - absolutely key.